-In late Summer and Fall of that year, Sacha released more epic remixes: of Audiojack feat.
+Later that year, Sacha released more epic remixes: of Audiojack feat.
 Kevin Knapp on Gruuv, of Zombie Disco Squad feat.
-DJ Funk on Made To Play, and of Deo & Z-Man on Opossum Recordings.
-His original ghetto-house flavoured “The Big Ol EP” also dropped on Klasse Recordings (with a remix by the legendary Waxmaster Maurice from Chicago’s Dance Mania fame).
-Moreso, Sacha met up with his buddy Kill Frenzy in Brussels to make two signature tracks: “Go To The Mo” which came out on Dirtybird, and “I Like It” which was signed to Shadow Child’s new label FOOD.
-This release caused havoc when it was released in May 2013, together with a remix by B-Ju and a fun Kill Frenzy & Sacha Robotti radioshow on BBC 1 Xtra!
+DJ Funk on Made To Play, and of Deo & Z-Man on Opossum.
+Also, his original “Move EP” with remixes by Tim Green and Michael Tello of PillowTalk, as well as the ghetto-house flavoured “The Big Ol EP” dropped on Klasse Recordings (with a remix by the legendary Waxmaster Maurice from Chicago’s Dance Mania fame!).
+Moreso, Sacha met up with his buddy Kill Frenzy in Brussels to make two signature tracks: “Go To The Mo” which came out on Dirtybird, and “I Like It” which was signed to Shadow Child’s label FOOD – together with a remix by B-Ju and a fun Kill Frenzy & Sacha Robotti radioshow on BBC 1 Xtra.

 2013 made another dream of Sacha’s come true, when his collaboration with the mighty Claude Vonstroke was released on Dirtybird: a VIP version of “Lay It Down – Re-Smoked”, the final track of his latest album “Urban Animal”.